shmh40/website_src/firstsite/content/homepage/about.md

 Posting on:

-- Spatio-temporal machine learning, with traditional and graphical methods.
+- Spatiotemporal machine learning, with traditional and graphical methods.
-- Causal inference and discovery in high dimensional systems.
+- Causal inference and discovery in high dimensional systems...and with cycles...

 Wary of:

 - Using too many words...
 - Uncertainty
-- OOD
+- OOD behaviour!